-- 1. Competent authorities shall provide ESMA annually with aggregated and granular information regarding all administrative measures, sanctions and fines imposed by them in accordance with Article 20.
-ESMA shall publish aggregated information in an annual report. - Where Member States have chosen to lay down criminal sanctions for the breaches of the provisions referred to in Article 20, their competent authorities shall provide ESMA annually with anonymised and aggregated data regarding all criminal investigations undertaken and criminal sanctions imposed.
-ESMA shall publish data on criminal sanctions imposed in an annual report. - 3.
-Where the competent authority has disclosed an administrative measure, sanction or criminal sanction to the public, it shall, at the same time, report that information to ESMA. - 4.
+1. Competent authorities shall provide ESMA annually with aggregated and granular information regarding all administrative sanctions and other administrative measures imposed by them in accordance with Article 22.
+ESMA shall publish aggregated information in an annual report.

+- 2. Where Member States have chosen to lay down criminal sanctions for infringements of the provisions referred to in Article 22, their competent authorities shall provide ESMA annually with anonymised and aggregated data regarding all criminal investigations undertaken and criminal sanctions imposed.
+ESMA shall publish, in an annual report, data on criminal sanctions imposed. - 3.
+Where the competent authority has disclosed an administrative sanction or other administrative measure, or criminal sanction to the public, it shall, at the same time, report that information to ESMA. - 4.
 ESMA shall develop draft implementing technical standards to determine the procedures and forms for exchange of information as referred to in paragraphs 1 and 2.

-ESMA shall submit those draft implementing technical standards to the Commission [by 12 months after the publication of the Regulation].
+ESMA shall submit those draft implementing technical standards to the Commission by ...\.